 - to provide a clause granting the institution maximum flexibility to make use of designated funds in a manner most consistent with the intent of the donor and with the interests of the school should programmatic or other developments make it impossible to apply the endowment proceeds to the purpose for which it was designated originally.

-A donor may create a full-tuition scholarship with a minimum commitment of $250,000 for Overbrook School.
+A donor may create a full-tuition scholarship with a minimum commitment of $250,000.
 This amount will be payable in full or at least an initial gift of $50,000.
 The awarding of the scholarship will not commence until the minimum commitment has been completed.

 A donor may create a named endowment to provide tuition assistance or other support area with a minimum commitment of $25,000.
 This amount will be payable by the donor in full or at least $5,000 initially.